We're committed to providing equal access to information, services and facilities for people with disability.

 Many of our other playgrounds also have accessible features for children with a disability.

-Stuart Park and Thirroul playgrounds feature a Liberty Swing that can be accessed using a MLAK Key.
+Stuart Park has a Liberty Swing that can be accessed using a MLAK Key.
 You can purchase a MLAK Key from The Hardware Man Unanderra.
-The key also opens the accessible toilets at these sites.
+The key also opens the accessible toilet at this site.

 Our Tourist Parks at Bulli, Corrimal and Windang have communal accessible bathroom facilities for park guests staying in caravans and camping.
 This includes toilets, showers and basins.